Our leaders teach us from God’s word, the Bible, and guide us spiritually to keep on choosing Christ each and every day.

-He helps with running Life Explored, and serves in the 1130am congregation.
+He helps with running Christianity Explored, and serves in the 1130am congregation.

-Married to Geri, with 2 boys, Benji and Toby, he enjoys tennis and cooking.
+Married to Geri, with 2 boys, he enjoys tennis and cooking.

 Sonja was born in Germany, then raised in Australia, and has called Singapore home the last few years.
 Having so many different earthly homes, she’s always reminded that her true and lasting citizenship is in heaven, and for this she is extremely thankful.